movlan/SEI-CC-7/work/w06/d3/deploy-express-heroku.md

 Multiple key:value pairs can be space separated, or the command can be run as many times as necessary.

+> Note:  If using zsh, it may be necessary to quote the KEY=VALUE pair, for example:<br>`heroku config:set "DATABASE_URL=mongodb+srv://username:pw@sei-students-1btwt.azure.mongodb.net/students?retryWrites=true"`

 **IMPORTANT**

 For deployments using OAuth, be sure to use your Heroku app's hostname, **not** `localhost:3000` when setting the callbacks URL.
 For example, this was the command used to set the Google OAuth callback for _sei-students_: